codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 The file validation rules apply for both single and multiple file uploads.

 .. note:: Only rules specifically created for file validation (like the ones listed in the table above) can be used to validate files.
-    Therefore, adding any general rules, like ``permit_empy``, to file validation rules array or string, the file validation will not work correctly.
+    Therefore, adding any general rules, like ``permit_empty``, to file validation rules array or string, the file validation will not work correctly.